Open-Source-Community/OSC19-Linux-Workshop-Sessions/Session#5Part1.md

    * Use Linux commands inside programs

 ## Command Line Format
-Options modify the commands behaviour on the arguments.
+Options modify the command's behaviour on the arguments.
 ##### EXAMPLES:
 `[COMMAND]` | `[OPTIONS]` | `[ARGUMENTS]`
 ---------- | ----------- | ------------